Persistent Memory I/O Primitives: PMem Characteristics

 Next, we create a file system on top of this namespace (\texttt{mkfs.ext4}\footnote{\textbf{\texttt{mkfs.ext4:}} https://linux.die.net/man/8/mkfs.ext4}) and mount it (\texttt{mount}\footnote{\textbf{\texttt{mount:}} https://linux.die.net/man/8/mount}) using the \texttt{dax} flag, which enables direct cache-line-grained access to the device by the CPU:

 Programs can now create files on the newly mounted device and map them into their address space using \texttt{mmap}\footnote{\textbf{\texttt{mmap:}} http://man7.org/linux/man-pages/man2/mmap.2.html}:

-The pointer can be used to directly access the PMem just like regular memory.
-How to ensure that a value written to PMem is actually persistent is discussed in \Cref{sec:io_primitives}.
+The pointer can be used to access the PMem directly, just like regular memory. \Cref{sec:io_primitives} discusses how to ensure that a value written to PMem is actually persistent.
 In the remainder of this section, we discuss the bandwidth and latency of PMem.